neurocats/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 comments: true
 title:  "Introduction to Tensorflow - 03 Neural Network"
-excerpt: "Florens Greßner - While showing how to build to a simple neural network with TensorFlow I want to give the reader a playful handling with namescopes and show how to make sense of your weight evolution with histograms."
+excerpt: "Florens Greßner - While showing how to build to a simple neural network with TensorFlow I want to give the reader a playful handling of namescopes and show how to make sense of your weight evolution with histograms."
 date:   2017-08-14